madhuyadu/jovian-careers-website/README.md

 # Jovian-careers-website
 # Project details:
-This is my first non-analytics project and hence very excited about the same.
+This is my first non-analytics project and hence very excited about the same.<br />
-In this Project, I have created a sample Careers website with basic features.
+In this Project, I have created a sample Careers website with basic features.<br />
-In future, I look forward to building upon this work and enrich this site with many more features.
+In future, I look forward to building upon this work and enrich this site with many more features.<br />
-I am basically not a front-end developer and hence used readily available templates online to quickly build this site.
+I am basically not a front-end developer and hence used readily available templates online to quickly build this site.<br />
 But after this work, I am quite curious to learn front-end development little deeper & take this work forward.

 Here is the brief summary of my work:
 - Programming languages used: html, css, bootstrap, Python